ga-chicago/sinatra-activerecord-fullstack/README.md

 Remember session stuff.

 >Tip: Don't be rude to the user by forcing them to log in again after registering.
-Registering should automatically log them in.
+Registering should automatically log them in and take them to the default/home/main/whatever page.

 <details>